reginapizza/TatToo-App/README.md

 * [My API repository on Github](https://github.com/reginapizza/TatToo-Backend)
 * [My API hosted on Heroku](https://morning-earth-83765.herokuapp.com/)

+### **Setup Steps:**
+1. Fork and clone this repository.
+2. Run npm install to install all dependencies
+3. Additionally, run `npm install react-icons` to install npm package for icons in the navigation bar.
+4. Use `npm run start` to start the the client on your local host.

 ### **Technologies Used (Backend):**
 * Ruby
 * Rails